cloudposse/atmos/website/docs/core-concepts/components/remote-state-backend.md

   remote_state_backend:
     s3:
       role_arn: "arn:aws:iam::xxxxxxxx:role/terraform-backend-read-only"
-      # Override the other attributes as needed
+      # Override the other attributes from the `backend.s3` section as needed
 ```

 <br/>